 Of course, no one can replace your family and friends from home, so try to schedule some time with them so you can maintain your relationships during college.
 If your college is only a short drive from your family, you can reduce your feelings of homesickness by returning home a few times per month to have dinner or even spend a whole weekend there.

-If you have to take a plane to get home, use the phone or even video conferencing software to keep in touch.
+If you have to take a plane to get home, use the phone or a webcam to keep in touch.
 Just avoid calling your loved ones between every class, since you may start feeling dependent on hourly phone calls with family.

 Instead, try to limit the contact to every few days, or once per week.
 As the school year continues, you will probably find yourself too busy to chat with your parents more than every few weeks.
 That’s when you will know you no longer have college homesickness!